I D-Interior Design

 I D 3573.
 Interior Materials and Specifications.3 Credit Hours.

-Prerequisite: ID 2364 and ID 2773; majors only; sophomore standing.
-Study of the basic characteristics and installation of materials and finishes used in the design of interiors, building codes, fire safety, and regulations for accessibility.
-Emphasis on writing specifications for furniture, fixtures and equipment and non-loadbearing construction.
+Prerequisite: I D 2364 and I D 2773; majors only; sophomore standing.
+The course involves a study of the basic characteristics and installation of materials and finishes used in the design of the built environment, with an emphasis on building codes, fire safety, sustainability, and regulations for accessibility.
+The course also provides an introduction to writing specifications for materials, equipment, and non-load bearing construction.
 (Sp)

 I D 3664.
 Interior Design Studio VI.4 Credit Hours.